VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Method

 \subsection{Dual Branch and Prompt}

-\subsubsection{Dual Branch}
+\subsubsection{Dual Branch.}

-Different from other previous WSVAD works, our VadCLIP contains dual branch, more precisely, in addition to the traditional binary classification branch (C-Branch), we also introduce a novel video-text alignment branch, dubbed as A-Branch.
+Unlike other previous WSVAD works, our VadCLIP contains dual branch, more precisely, in addition to the traditional binary classification branch (C-Branch), we also introduce a novel video-text alignment branch, dubbed as A-Branch.
 Specifically, after temporal modeling, the video feature $X_g$ is fed into a fully connected (FC) layer to obtain the final video feature $X \in \mathbb{R}^{n \times d}$.
-In the ordinary C-Branch, we feed $X$ into a binary classifier that contains a feed-forward network (FFN) layer, an FC layer and a Sigmoid activation to obtain the anomaly confidence $A$.
+In C-Branch, we feed $X$ into a binary classifier that contains a feed-forward network (FFN) layer, an FC layer and a Sigmoid activation to obtain the anomaly confidence $A\in\mathbb{R}^{n \times 1}$.

-In A-Branch, textual labels, e.g., abuse, riot, fighting, etc, are no longer encoded as one-hot vectors, on the contrary, they are encoded into class embeddings using the text encoder of CLIP, we leverage the frozen pre-trained text encoder of CLIP throughout as the text encoder can provide language knowledge prior for video anomaly detection.
+In A-Branch, textual labels, e.g., abuse, riot, fighting, etc, are no longer encoded as one-hot vectors, on the contrary, they are encoded into class embeddings using the text encoder of CLIP, we leverage the frozen pre-trained text encoder of CLIP throughout, as the text encoder can provide language knowledge prior for video anomaly detection.
 Then we calculate the match similarities between class embeddings and frame-level visual features to obtain the alignment map $M\in\mathbb{R}^{n\times m}$, where $m$ is the number of text labels, such a setup is similar to that of CLIP.
 In A-Branch, each input text label represents a class of abnormal events, thus naturally achieving fine-grained WSVAD.

-\subsubsection{Learnable Prompt}
+\subsubsection{Learnable Prompt.}

 In WSVAD, text labels are words or phrases, which are too succinct to summarize abnormal events very well.
-To learn robust transferability of text embedding, we take inspirations from CoOp\cite{zhou2022learning}, and add the learnable prompt to original class embeddings.
-Concretely, the original text labels are first transformed into class tokens through CLIP tokenizer,

-where "Label" is the discrete text label, e.g., fighting, shooting, road accident, etc. Then we concatenate $t_{init}$ with the learnable prompt $\{c_1, ... , c_l\}$ that contains $l$ context tokens to form a complete sentence token, thus the input of text encoder is presented as follows:
+To learn robust transferability of text embedding, we take inspirations from CoOp~\cite{zhou2022learning}, and add the learnable prompt to original class embeddings.
+Concretely, the original text labels are first transformed into class tokens through CLIP tokenizer, i.e., $t_{init} = Tokenizer(Label)$, where $Label$ is the discrete text label, e.g., fighting, shooting, road accident, etc. Then we concatenate $t_{init}$ with the learnable prompt $\{c_1, ... , c_l\}$ that contains $l$ context tokens to form a complete sentence token, thus the input of text encoder is presented as follows:

 here we place the class token at the middle of a sequence.
 Then this sequence token is added to the positional embedding to obtain positional information, and finally, the text encoder of CLIP takes as input $t_p$ and generates class embedding $t_{out}\in\mathbb{R}^{d}$.